jotonedev/jotonedev/README.md

 - Currently studying for Bachelor's degree in Computer Science at [University of Udine](https://www.uniud.it)

-- I manage the server infrastructure for [UniUd E-Racing Team](https://formulasae.uniud.it/)

 - I'm a member and sometimes ctf player of [MadrHacks](https://www.madrhacks.org/)

 <a href="https://www.linkedin.com/in/john-toniutti/">